01 of 05

 Schloss Charlottenburg Christmas Market

-A highlight of the crowded Berlin Christmas market season, a palace makes for a magical background.
-Pointed white tents are lite in bright colors and semi-permanent wood structures provide the ever-present pyramid and ski lodge feel.
-The smell of Glühwein, Spanferkel and Gebrannte Mandeln perfume the air as visitors cheerily jaunt the grounds.
+A highlight of the crowded Berlin Christmas market season, a palace makes for a enchanted background.
+Pointed white tents are kissed with light and semi-permanent wood structures provide the beloved pyramid and buildings have a ski lodge feel.
+The smell of glühwein (mulled wine), spanferkel (roasted suckling pig) and gebrannte mandeln (roasted almonds) perfume the air as visitors cheerily walk the grounds.

 In the back of the palace, the grounds are transformed into a Winterwald (winter forest) for children, complete with nostalgic carousel, swing and a small railway.
 A Märchenzelt (fairy tale tent) offers holiday-themed arts and crafts.Continue to 5 of 5 below.